Morphine Addiction and Treatment

 - Pain relief

-These morphine high effects are beneficial to those who are suffering from chronic or severe pain, and it has its place in a hospital environment for these purposes.
+These morphine painkilling effects are beneficial to those who are suffering from chronic or severe pain, and it has its place in a hospital environment for these purposes.
 When abused, however, opiates addiction often comes quickly and steadily and often promptly lead to overdose.

 Signs that someone has suffered from a morphine overdose include:

 Signs of Morphine Addiction

 Because morphine is a powerful drug, its side effects are often noticeable more quickly than some other drugs.
 However, morphine is often given to patients with chronic or painful health conditions, and it can be hard to determine when someone passes from using the drug as directed, to suffering from an addiction.

 What are the signs of morphine addiction?